DynamicsUFPR/RecurrenceMicrostatesAnalysis.jl/docs/src/distributions.md

 ```

 ##  Continuous problems
-Work with continuous problems means numeric integrate some differential equations problem and take the numerical values as input to `RMA.jl`.
+Continuous problems means numerically integrate a differential equation problem and take the values as input to `RMA.jl`.
 Thinking in it, we make the library compatible with a powerful tool to solve these problems in Julia: the library [DifferentialEquations.jl](https://docs.sciml.ai/DiffEqDocs/stable/).
 The way to apply this kind of data in the library is similar with the other two cases discussed before, as we will demonstrate in this section.

 !!! info
     The code of Lorenz system used in these examples was get from Example 2 of [DifferentialEquations.jl documentation](https://docs.sciml.ai/DiffEqDocs/stable/getting_started/)